goriy/sif/README.md

 It's not necessary to use *jam* as a build system, but in case you will you should also add path to *jam.exe* to system *PATH* environment variable.

+Alternatively, project could be built by means of [CMake](https://cmake.org) build system.

 ### Build program